JJ-VP/transparent-replugged/README.md

 This is my original work so feel free to use / edit it however you want.

+### What does this theme do?

+It simple makes as many elements as possible transparent.
+No layout changes, no fancy features, just transparency.</br>
+Found something that isn't trasparent that should be?
+Either fix it and [create a PR](https://github.com/JJ-VP/transparent-replugged/pulls), or [create an issue](https://github.com/JJ-VP/transparent-replugged/issues/new/choose) and let me know where the find the element.

 ## Q&A

 Q: Can I change the background image?</br>
 A: Yes, but also No. In the release version, No. You would have to clone the repo and edit the main.css to change the background-image url to an image of your choice.</br></br>
 Q: Can I change the background dim?</br>
-A: Same as above, except this time you are changing the linear-gradient alpha (thats the last number of the rgba 0 = no dim, 1 = fully black)
+A: Same as above, except this time you are changing the linear-gradient alpha (thats the last number of the rgba 0 = no dim, 1 = fully dimmed)

 ## Install